 Instructions

-- Heat the oil, in a heavy-duty skillet (about 3 - 4 inches deep, or your deep-fryer to 350°F) - if you don't have a thermometer, test by tossing a pinch of flour onto the hot oil...if it sinks and doesn't sizzle, it's not ready.
+- Heat the oil in a heavy-duty skillet (about 3 – 4 inches deep, or your deep-fryer to 350°F) – if you don't have a thermometer, test by tossing a pinch of flour into the hot oil…if it sinks and doesn't sizzle, it's not ready.
 If it browns too quickly, it's too hot.
 You can also try a small piece of bread, using the same guide).Oil (for frying)

 - Carefully slip the battered shrimp into the hot oil and fry until golden brown and crisp, about 4 minutes; drain on paper towels.
 Do this in batches.
 Don't overcrowd the pan and let the oil get back to 350°F before frying the next batch.